ByteMansion/computer-systems/README.md

 # Computer Systems - A Programmer's Perspective

 ## Why this repo?
-- Solutions to Homework Problems of the classic cs book - Computer Systems: a programmer's perspective.
+- List solutions to Homework Problems of the classic cs book - Computer Systems: a programmer's perspective.
-- Document some important points
+- Document some important points.

 ## Catagory